arcangelo7/ansible-omarchy-arcangelo/README.md

 ansible-playbook playbook.yml -K
 ```

+**System reboot required:** After running the playbook for the first time, a reboot is required to ensure all kernel modules and system settings are properly loaded.

 ### Run only specific roles using tags

 **Important:** Tags work at role level only.
 Each tag runs the entire role (all tasks within that role).
 There are no task-level tags for granular execution.